TotalMSK Blog and Self-Help

 Tissue Adaptation - An MSK Therapy perspective

 The article on adaptation is the first in a series of four highly related and overlapping topics, the others being the topics of trauma, healing and biotensegrity.
 Musculoskeletal adaptation looks at how our bodies respond and adapt to various forces, which has connotations for injury prevention, recovery, training and our musculoskeletal health in general.
-Further details here Tissue Adaptation - An MSK Therapy perspective.
+Further details here Soft Tissue Adaptation to activity and injury - An MSK Therapy perspective.

-Self Trigger Point Therapy (TPT) and Massage Balls
+Self Myofascial Trigger Point Therapy (TPT) and Massage Balls

 As with “Foam Rollers”, Self Trigger Point Therapy (TPT) can prove to be a reasonably effective self-maintenance or treatment technique and useful addition to general treatment.
 However, it is helpful to understand something about muscle anatomy, physiology and the basis of the method.
-Read more about Self Trigger Point Therapy (TPT) and Massage Balls here.
+Read more about Self Myofascial Trigger Point Therapy using a Massage Ball here.

 The vast majority of the population have probably seen or used a “Foam Roller”, of which there are now all types, shapes and sizes.
 However, to get the best out of self-treatment with a “Foam Roller”, it helps to understand the basis of the technique and something about muscle anatomy and physiology.
 Foam Rollers can also be a useful addition to general treatment and maintenance.
-Find out more about Self-Massage Foam Rollers - Myofascial Release here.
+Find out more about Foam Roller Myofascial Release (SMFR) here.

 Stress, Wellness and Performance